tobyweston/blog/source/_posts/2012-09-15-daily-standups-dont-work.md

 ## The Good Bits

 Of course, none of this may be ringing true for you.
 Standups might be the perfect forum for communication for your team.
 Despite the title, I don't mean to suggest it plainly never works.
-I just want to emphasis how difficult it is to get it to work and avoid the pitfalls.
+I just want to emphasise how difficult it is to get it to work and avoid the pitfalls.
 There may even be a simpler, less leading mechanisms to promote communication and keep team focus.
 I'm talking here about _natural_ conversation and social cohesion.

 To offer at least a token effort at balance; even in a dysfunctional standup, I can still find a few things useful.
 I do like to start the day with a focusing session.
 A bit like [GTD]({{ root_url}}/blog/2012/07/20/getting-things-done-i) where you ask "what is my immediate next action?".
 It can also be a convenient time to pair up for the day and unfortunately, it does work as a status update tool for management.